 At House of Hope, we pride ourselves on offering nutritious options and fresh produce in all four of our Client Choice food pantries.
 One of the ways we secure produce is by participating in gleaning during the winter and spring months through a partnership with CROS Ministries.
 Gleaning is harvesting the produce remaining after a field has been professionally picked.
 This produce is considered below market grade which means it might be smaller or larger than what supermarkets consider “shelf-worthy,” but it is still just as nutritious!
 Once harvested, the produce is distributed to our pantries instead of being plowed back into the soil.
 Without volunteers, we are unable to participate and we need all the help we can get!
 This is a great event for groups and families, as children 5 and up are welcome to participate.

-Where & When: All gleaning takes place in western Palm City, FL from 8:45am – noon.
+Where & When: Gleaning begins February 18th and takes place every Saturday morning in western Palm City, FL from 8:30am – 11:00am.

 - Every gleaner must fill out a Gleaning Form at the start of the event for each glean in which they participate.

 - All gleaners still in elementary, middle or high school must be accompanied by a supervising adult.
 This includes high school students 18 years of age or older.
 Gleaners under 18 years of age must have the waiver signed by their parents.